ta0kira/zeolite/README.md

 # Zeolite Programming Language

 Zeolite is a statically-typed, general-purpose programming language.
-It focuses on data objects and their uses, while attempting to avoid some pitfalls of object-oriented programming and type parameterization.
+The type system revolves around defining objects and their usage patterns.

 Zeolite prioritizes making code written with it simple to understand for readers who didn't write the original code.
-This is done by disallowing certain idioms that tend to lead to code decay over time.
+This is done by limiting flexibility in some places and increasing it in others.
+In particular, emphasis is places on the user's experience when troubleshooting code that is *incorrect*.

 The design of the type system and the language itself is influenced by positive and negative experiences with Java, C++, Haskell, Python, and Go, with